desmccarter/maxwell/README.md

 c.
 Build solution using Visual Studio 2015+ (MSBuild)

 d.
-Sample tests are currently based on raw NUNIT: main project = actionsamples
+Sample tests are currently based on raw NUNIT and Specflow exclusively: main project = actionsamples

 Note: Sample tests will be listed as either NUNIT or Specflow based within Test Explorer in Visual Studio